Dhruva21/fitbit-oauth/README.md

 - In App settings mentioned to port 4000 for redirect url

 ## API's available in express backend
-- '/api/authorize' --> Initiate OAutg flow - Redirect user to fitbit for authorization
+- '/api/authorize' --> Initiate OAuth flow - Redirect user to fitbit for authorization
 - '/api/callback' --> Handle the redirect after authorization - exchange the authorization code, redirects to frontend with auth code in url
 - '/api/fetchData' --> Fetch the person data after exchange access token success